myleveliszero/leetcode/README.md

 # Leetcode

-My journey into the world of programming!
+My journey into the world of programming! nickname in leetcode MyLevelsZero

-## Note
-1. All solutions are verified by submission to leetcode and accepted.
-2. You can check it by finding profile MyLevelsZero on leetcode.
+folder[Basics] - solving problems which has acceptance rate from 90% to 76.5%.

+status: Good[80/100], Not Bad[60/100], Bad[20/100]